 The "controlled company" exception to the Nasdaq rules provides that a company of which more than 50% of the voting power is held by an individual, group or another company, a "controlled company," need not comply with certain requirements of the Nasdaq corporate governance rules.
-As stated above, Sam Lai, the Chairman of the Board, Chief Executive Officer and Interim Chief Financial Officer of the Company, and Maggie Yu, Senior Vice President of the Company, who are husband and wife, together beneficially own 33,305,376 shares of the Company's common stock, representing 95.1% of the voting power of the Company's outstanding common stock.
-As a result, the Company is a "controlled company" under the Nasdaq rules, including the following:
+As stated above, Sam Lai, the Chairman of the Board, Chief Executive Officer and Interim Chief Financial Officer of the Company, and Maggie Yu, Senior Vice President of the Company and a member of the Board, who are husband and wife, together beneficially own 33,321,706 shares of the Company's common stock, representing approximately 95.0% of the voting power of the Company's outstanding common stock.
+As a result, the Company is a "controlled company" under the Nasdaq corporate governance standards.
+As a controlled company, we do not have to comply with certain corporate governance requirements under the Nasdaq rules, including the following: